jduffy0121/SHG_dev/README.md

 ![License](https://img.shields.io/github/license/jduffy0121/SHG_dev)
 ![GitHub Size](https://img.shields.io/github/repo-size/jduffy0121/SHG_dev)

-The purpose of this package is to to assist the Condensed Matter Physics communitiy who work with Rotational-Anisotropic Second-Harmonic Generation (RA-SHG).
+The purpose of this package is to to assist the Condensed Matter Physics communitiy members who work with Rotational-Anisotropic Second-Harmonic Generation (RA-SHG).

 To achieve this goal, this package has two main functions:
 1. To fit collected RA-SHG data to different nonlinear crystals and point groups using an r squared fitting function.